GOP bracing for Trump indictment soon after Election Day

-(The Hill) — Republican aides and strategists privately expect Attorney General Merrick Garland to pursue an indictment of former President Donald Trump within 60 to 90 days after Election Day, predicting the window for prosecuting Trump will close once the 2024 presidential campaign gains momentum.
+(The Hill) — Republican aides and strategists privately expect Attorney General Merrick Garland to pursue an indictment of former President Donald Trump within 60 to 90 days after Election Day.
+They predict that the window for prosecuting Trump will close once the 2024 presidential campaign gains momentum.

-Republican aides on Capitol Hill and veteran party strategists emphasize they don’t have any inside information on what Garland might do, but they say the attorney general is under heavy pressure from Democrats to act and the deadline for pursuing an indictment is fast approaching.
+Republican aides on Capitol Hill and veteran party strategists emphasize that they don’t have any inside information on what Garland might do.
+Still, they say the attorney general is under heavy pressure from Democrats to act and the deadline for pursuing an indictment is fast approaching.

 GOP aides also warn that an indictment of Trump by the Biden administration would further polarize the nation and likely strengthen Trump’s support from the Republican Party’s base as the former president and his allies would frame the Department of Justice’s prosecution as a political witch hunt.